Trynera/Flowing-Ray-Tracing-Engine/README.md

-# FREE (Flowing Rendering Engine)
+# FREE (Flowing Ray Tracing Engine)
 A Ray Tracing Engine that doesn't require RT Hardware, written in Vulkan (cuz why not).

-It's deprecated for now as I'm going to work on 2.0 which will be a rework of this, since I took alot of the code from a tutorial for Vulkan which probably was a terrible decision!
+It's deprecated for now as I'm going to work on 2.0 which will be a rework of this, since I took alot of the code from a Vulkan tutorial which probably was a terrible decision!

+I'll go back to Vulkan once I have gained enough knowledge about Vulkan myself

 This is just a Path Tracer I have created for fun.
 I also want to look into ease of use, when using this once I'm finished and am also looking into implementing stuff like: